bjamturley/MedSchoolAtlas/Biochemistry/Oxidative phosphorylation and the ETC.md

 ## Complex IV: Cytochrome C oxidase
 Electrons from CytoC are passed to oxygen (forming H2O) and 2 protons are pumped into the intermembrane space. **This is the reason we breathe oxygen**.

-This step is exergonic ([[Primer - Fuel Metabolism#Gibbs free energy|free energy]] higher in reactants).
+This step is exergonic ([[Fuel Metabolism Primer#Gibbs free energy|free energy]] higher in reactants).
 It has to be because it is at the end of the chain, the inner membrane space is saturated with protons.
 The transfer to of electrons to oxygen is super exergonic, pushing the other reaction forward.
 ### Result
 **In:**
 - Cytochrome C (2 electrons)